-- If anyone becomes ill with a high temperature, a new continuous cough or a loss/change of smell or taste in the nursery they must be sent home and advised to follow the “COVID-19: guidance for households with possible coronavirus infection”.
+- If anyone becomes ill with a high temperature, a new continuous cough or a loss/change of smell or taste in the nursery they must be sent home and advised to follow the “Stay at home: guidance for households with possible or confirmed coronavirus (COVID-19) infection”.

 - If a child is waiting to go home, they should be isolated in the Teeny Weenies room with the gate closed with appropriate adult supervision.
+If the Teeny Weenies room is not available, they can be isolated with a member of staff in another room and the door closed.
 If it is not possible to isolate them, the child should be moved at least 2 meters away from others.

 - Staff will call 999 if they become seriously ill or their life is at risk.

-- The staff member responsible for the child during this time should if possible be someone from their Bubble.
+- The staff member responsible for the child during this time should if possible be someone who was already working with that child.

 - If the child needs to use the bathroom whilst waiting to be collected they should use a separate bathroom.
 This should be thoroughly cleaned and disinfected before being used by anyone else.